jbkad/retronet/README.md

 - Browse popular websites of the past, such as YouTube, Reddit, Wikipedia, and more.
 - Elegant user interface with a seamless time-travel experience.
-- Dark and light theme options to suit your preference.

 ## Getting Started